peterdemin/peterdemin.github.io/source/12_articles/71-rss-feed.md

 ## Backup

-I don't care about the list of the links I didn't read yet enough to automate the JDBC file backup.
+I don't care about the list of links I haven't read yet enough to automate the database backup.
 I wouldn't want to lose the extensive library of feeds I aggregated over many years, though.
 So my solution is to just export the [OPML file](./71-opml.xml) whenever I think about how I don't want to lose it.